sanjaiAI/learning/git/git_fundamentals.md

+Module 0: Git Fundamentals (The Ground Floor)

+Welcome to your study notebook for Git Fundamentals.
+This module covers the essential day-to-day mechanics of local operations, tracing how changes flow from your keyboard to a commit, and understanding local history.

 Part 1: Conceptual Deep Dive

 To confidently handle architectural SCM discussions at a senior level, you must understand Git's state transitions conceptually, not just memorise its commands.